mhBahrami/CarND-Behavioral-Cloning-P3/README.md

 Moreover, I didn't used every image even after dropping.
 For each frame there is **3 different version** for center, left, and right camera.
 I only used one out of three for each frame randomly.
 The chance of picking center-camera frame was **50 percent** and the other 2 frames **25** percent  each.

-> Look at `load_data_set()` in `helper.py`.
+> Look at [`load_data_set()`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L93) in `helper.py`.

 If the left-camera frame or the right-camera frame is selected the steering lane angel must be adjusted.
-I randomly selected a number between `[0.20, 0.25]`.
-Then, I added it to and subtracted it from the steering value for the left and right frames respectively.
+I randomly selected a number between [`[0.20, 0.25]`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L79) Then, I added it to and subtracted it from the steering value for the left and right frames respectively.
 In addition, I flipped the selected image to data set by **50%** chance to data set.
 To calculate steering angle for flipped frame I only multiplied the original frame's steering value by `-1.0`.

-> Look at `load_camera_data_set()` in `helper.py`.
+> Look at [`load_camera_data_set()`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L69) in `helper.py`.

 I also increased the *epoch* from **7** to **10** and decreased *learning rate* from **0.01** to **0.001**.